My books, wherever they reach,

 On the back of the frame Bô Yin Râ has written in blue:

-The original name and date are therefore assured.
+The name and creation date are therefore verified.

-If it is a moonrise then the viewing direction must be towards the east.
-Immediately west of Delos is the uninhabited island of Rhenia – in the past included as part of Delos.
-However, the island is much too close to Delos for this perspective to be accurate, and therefore is an unlikely option also because of the island’s poor accessibility.
-The painter's location can thus only be Syra (Syros in modern Greek).
-There are at least two other paintings that show the identical mountain range in daylight as the backdrop.
+If the painting depicts a moonrise, the view must be to the east.
+Directly west of Delos is the uninhabited island of Rhenia, which is far too close to Delos for this perspective, making it an unlikely location due to its poor accessibility, although it was historically often counted as part of Delos.
+The painter's location can therefore only be Syra (modern Greek Syros).
+There are at least two other paintings that show the identical mountain range in the background during daylight.

 Evening in Spessart